v5ma/selfawarenetworks/a0310zNAPOT5.md

 -----------------------------------------------------------------------------------------------------------------------------------

-# Emotions as Tonic Frequencies Speculation Sidebar
+# Conjecture: Emotions as Tonic Frequencies Speculation Sidebar
 I'm thinking that emotions are probably changes in the tonic frequences, like big emotional shifts may amount to big shifts in tonic frequences of whole cortical columns and column assemblies.
 Big shifts in the tonic frequences may result in whole brain areas becoming re-aligned, like several cortical columns are shifting at once from a tonic oscillation of 40 hz to 60 hz or 10hz to 80hz.

+This correlates with the research on depression where people who are depressed have a greater activity in the delta & theta frequency ranges, the lower frequency tonic oscillations, and people who are drinking coffee and are very alert & focused might have many more beta waves, and people who are very happy might have a lot of gamma waves and so on.
+When you feel relaxed, such as after drinking a beer you might have many more alpha waves.
+It seems that there is tonic brainwave frequency correlation with emotion, and so the idea that emotions are actually the low information tonic frequency patterns that are also high magnitude so you feel them in a lot of areas but there is not a lot of data in your emotions, they have low information which is what we would predict with information theory when signals are very common over a great distance, tonic frequency emotions would have more feeling and less thought in them.

-I say that because emotions feel like high magnitude and low frequency information, they are widespread and there is not a lot information in emotions.
-You feel it in a lot of places, but what they mean can be open to interpretation.
+To recap I argue that because emotions feel like high magnitude and low frequency information, and because they are widespread, or felt in a lot of places, and because there is not a lot information in emotions, and they seem to be open to interpretation that the emotions we feel are probably the large scale shifts in the synchronized tonic oscillations at the macroscale of brain networks, and their meaning defines which brain networks are working together which may pre-dispose the organism to being more effective as somekinds of tasks verses other kinds of tasks.

-That's why I am thinking with emotions we are experiencing the big shifts in the tonic frequencies that amount to our large scale brain regions reconfiguring themselves with tonic frequency shifts.
+That's why I am thinking with big emotions we are experiencing big shifts in the tonic frequencies that amount to our large scale brain regions reconfiguring themselves with tonic frequency shifts.

 If this is true the neural correlates of a big emotional change could be a big change in the areas of your brain that are cooperating or communicating together or functioning together.

 Big emotions might mean big or small shifts in the tonic frequencies of cortical columns that help define which regions of the brain are functioning together.
-I suspect that a big shift in emotions results in a reorganization of cooperating brain structures and should be measurable with EEG.
+I suspect that a big shift in emotions results in a reorganization of cooperating brain structures and they should be measurable with EEG, and big emotional shifts probably have been recorded in EEG research.
+I would look for EEG studies on mothers giving birth in particular, and ignore studies on EEG sleep research.

 -----------------------------------------------------------------------------------------------------------------------------------